Prettier Code Formatter Setup Guide

 Prettier’s rules can sometimes conflict with ESLint.
 If you are also using ESLint in your

-package, and add it to the end of
+application, install the eslint-config-prettier package, and add it to the end of

-the extends array in your .eslintrc
+the extends array in your .eslintrc.

 Conclusion